There's often a surprising cause behind bad breath

 If you have bad breath, it can be pretty easy to tell.
 Many people with halitosis find that co-workers and even family members tend to keep their distance when they talk to them, and it can definitely be hard to book a second date when you have vicious oral odor.
 Often, the cause of bad breath is clear, such as onions, garlic or other strong-smelling foods, but sometimes the source of your halitosis is a little more elusive.

-Recently, WorlDental.org published an article discussing some of the common and not-so-common causes of oral odor, and suggestions for how to eliminate bad breath.
+Recently, WorlDental.org published an article discussing some of the common and not-so-common causes of oral odor, and suggestions for how to attack bad breath.

 Other than food, the main cause of bad breath is poor oral care and general lifestyle habits.
 According to the news source, in more than 80 percent of cases halitosis is caused by dental health problems.
 These can be as simple as not brushing and flossing properly, or as complex as gum disease or cracked fillings.
 This is why chronic bad breath deserves the attention of a dentist.